ecrosstexas/teazzers-spacebook/content/pages/smartbrew/kb/heating/check-hi-limit.md

 - Step 4 - Check the wire connections to both sides of the heater element as well as the hi-limit switch, for loose connections or burnt wires.
 - Step 5 - Check to see if the “RED or BROWN” reset button on top of the hi- limit switch has been tripped (UP position).
 If tripped, then attempt to reset it by firmly pushing the button down until a click sound is heard.
 Now attempt to reheat the tank and check for a boiling water condition.
 If the switch will not reset, then replace the defective hi-limit switch.

-## Caution
+## ⚠️ Caution

-::: warning
+::: callout

-🛑 SAFETY WARNING

 Before servicing the unit; be sure to disconnect the power supply completely (unplug or turn off circuit breaker).
 When it is advised to remove a wire to check for Voltage throughout these procedures, turn the power OFF to unit first; get yourself setup; then turn power back on to check for Voltage.

 NEVER DISCONNECT LIVE WIRES FROM ANY DEVICE ON THE MACHINE.
 ALWAYS EXERCISE SAFETY FIRST!
 :::